-A tailor’s apprentice is pressured by two friends to “borrow” the bespoke suit ordered by a rich lady for her son.
+A tailor’s apprentice is pressured by two friends – in order to impress a girl on a date – to “borrow” the bespoke suit ordered by a rich lady for her son.

 Kiarostami’s adroitly comic and suspenseful featurette grounds its hijinks in a cogent, neorealist-tinged observation of class divisions in pre-Revolutionary Iran and the adolescent dream of adulthood.

 Where is the Friend's House?
 (1987) – Wed 8 Jun, 7pm

 Homework (1989) – Wed 8 Jun, 8.40pm

 A Wedding Suit (1976) – Web 8 Jun, 10.05pm

 Through the Olive Trees (1994) – Wed 15 Jun, 7pm

 The Experience (1973) – Wed 15 Jun, 8.55pm

 Fellow Citizen (1983) – Wed 15 Jun, 10.05pm